 The RapidSX approach reduces the number of solvent-extraction (SX) steps required for Ni and Co separation, by over 50% when compared to conventional SX, leading to a significant reduction in plant footprint and associated capital expenditures.
 The process also leads to reductions in operating costs and time to process completion.

-IMC’s overall process approach for Ni and Co includes the electrowinning of the metals produced via the RapidSX process.
+IMC’s overall process approach for Ni and Co includes the production of battery-grade NI and CO compounds, following separation and purification via the RapidSX process.
 The multi-stage approach also produces a number of other, valuable commercial-grade metallic compounds, of significant interest to the specialty-chemicals industry.

-Based in North America and capable of producing up to 1,000 tonnes / year of Ni and 150 tonnes / year of Co, IMC estimates that this facility would cost in the region of $8-9M to build – a fraction of the cost that a conventional leaching / solvent extraction / electrowinning (L/SX/EW) facility would require.
+Based in North America and capable of producing up to 1,000 tonnes / year of Ni and 150 tonnes / year of Co, IMC estimates that this facility would cost less than $10M to build – a fraction of the cost that a conventional leaching / solvent extraction / electrowinning (L/SX/EW) facility would require.
 Ni, Co and other metals would be produced in the demonstration facility from purchased lateritic ores and concentrates.

 The company is working with current and future producers of Ni and Co on the development of the RapidSX program, and seeks additional strategic and financial partners to help make the Ni-Co demonstration facility a reality.

-Given the anticipated reduced plant footprint and low capital costs, IMC is interested in the potential for placing RapidSX-based separation facilities on the same site as upstream hydrometallurgical plants, with or without IMC’s chloride leaching and acid regeneration module.
+Given the anticipated reduced plant footprint and low capital costs, IMC is interested in the potential for placing RapidSX-based separation facilities on the same site as upstream hydrometallurgical plants, with or without the IMC / PRO chloride leaching and acid regeneration module.
 This will allow Ni-Co producers to cost effectively integrate the processes for the production and separation of Ni-Co concentrates, improving the overall margins associated with the production of these metals.